e-id-admin/public-sandbox-trustinfrastructure/README.md

 - - - -

+## Getting started
+If you're not yet completely acquainted with our technology stack, or if you're unsure about how to create the necessary data for your
+Public Sandbox Trust Infrastructure application, we've created a [Cookbook](cookbook) for your convenience.
+This guide outlines the crucial steps you need to take to establish your setup and enable yourself to issue verifiable credentials.
+In addition, it includes a collection of beneficial links as useful resources for understanding the technology and its associated concepts.

 ## Ground rules
 You will find everything about the participation and data management rules in the fact sheet and in the application form.
 Main rules are: